Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/SHOULD id="java-service-client-flexibility" %} remain flexible and use names best suited for developer experience.
 Don't let the naming rules result in non-idiomatic naming patterns.
 For example, Java developers prefer `list` operations over `getAll` operations.

-{% include requirement/MUST id="java-service-client-vend-prefix" %} prefix methods in sync clients that create or vend subclients with `get` and suffix with `Client`.
-For example, `container.getBlobClient()`.

-{% include requirement/MUST id="java-service-async-client-vend-prefix" %} prefix methods in async clients that create or vend subclients with `get` and suffix with `AsyncClient`.
-For example, `container.getBlobAsyncClient()`.

 One of the Azure Core types is `com.azure.core.util.Context`, which acts as an append-only key-value map, and which by default is empty.
 The `Context` allows end users of the API to modify the outgoing requests to Azure on a per-method call basis, for example to enable distributed tracing.

 {% include requirement/MUST id="java-service-client-context" %} provide an overload method that takes a `com.azure.core.util.Context` argument for each service operation **in sync clients only**.
 The `Context` argument must be the last argument into the service method (except where `varargs` are used).
 If a service method has multiple overloads, only the 'maximal' overloads need to have the `Context` argument.
 A maximal overload is one that has a full set of arguments.
 It may not be necessary to offer a 'Context overload' in all cases.
 We prefer a minimal API surface, but `Context` must always be supported.